japanese-document/mujidoc/README.md

 ### Configuration file

-You need to place a configuration file named `.env.mujidoc`.
+You need to place a configuration file named `.env.mujidoc` in working directory.
 Here is an example:

 ```
 BASE_URL=https://example.com/foo